gohilnihar07/Samsungpdtraining/README.md

 <details>
 	<summary>Congestion aware analysis </summary>

 Congestion-aware placement is a critical aspect of VLSI (Very Large Scale Integration) chip design that focuses on optimizing the placement of standard cells while considering and mitigating congestion-related issues on the chip layout.
-Congestion refers to areas of the chip layout that experience high routing congestion, making it challenging to efficiently route wires and maintain signal integrity. <br>
+Congestion refers to areas of the chip layout that experience high routing congestion, making it challenging to efficiently route wires and maintain signal integrity. <br> <br>

-*--> Here's a detailed explanation of congestion-aware placement:* <br>
+**--> Here's a detailed explanation of congestion-aware placement:** <br>
 **- The Need for Congestion-Aware Placement:** <br>

 As chip designs become more complex, routing congestion becomes a significant challenge.
 High congestion can lead to suboptimal layouts, increased wire length, longer delays, and reduced signal integrity.
 Congestion can occur due to various factors, including high fanout nets, dense logic regions, and limited routing resources in specific areas of the chip. <br><br>